boranozdemir/IntroToJava/README.md

-# IntroToJava
+# MineSweeper!
-Introduction Codes and Exercises
 As a Computer Science MSs student I work on my specialities like Data Science, AI and Database Management but in this repository I wanted to share my bachlelor class codes.
-In this repository Java HW's and exercises are shared.
+In this repository a popular game MineSweeper is coded in Java.